gameguild-gg/website/README.md

 All needed components are expected to be under one project, one repo, with this folder being the root of the repo.

-> You need to build the project first
+> What you need to build the project first
+> Node
+> Docker + Compose

+Steps to reproduce the project